apache/pinot/docs/architecture.rst

 case raw values are stored.
 Dictionary IDs are encoded using minimum number of bits for efficient storage (_e.g._ a column with cardinality of 3 will use only 3 bits for each dictionary ID).

-There is a forward index for each column compressed appropriately for efficient memory use.
+There is a forward index built for each column and compressed appropriately for efficient memory use.
 In addition, optional inverted indices can be configured for any set of columns.
-Inverted indices, while taking up more storage, offer better query performance.
+Inverted indices, while take up more storage, offer better query performance.

 Specialized indexes like StartTree index is also supported.